-• Exclude fire and quick fire suppression to maintain fire intolerant species and assets.
+Exclude fire and undertake rapid suppression of unplanned fires to maintain fire intolerant species and assets

 4.6 Biodiversity Fire Regime Thresholds

 Biodiversity fire regime thresholds are intended to ensure there is no loss of biodiversity through senescence or insufficient recruitment as a result of fires being too frequent.
 Additionally, varying inter-fire periods across the landscape ensures greater heterogeneity of lifecycles and growth stages, enhancing habitat value.